Multi-objective Optimisation of Digital Circuits based on Cell Mapping in an Industrial EDA Flow: Multi-objective Optimisation Experiments

-We scale up the proposed MOEDA flow to optimise designs using the full TSMC library.
-Instead of only adjusting the drive strength of inverters, the designs are synthesised using the full library and the MOEDA is handling drive strength optimisation for all types of cells.

-Three large benchmark circuits with different functions and structures are optimised for the same three objectives using the MOEDA flow.
-They are a 16-bit error detector/corrector (C1908), a 9-bit ALU (C5315) and a 16x16 multiplier (C6228).
+In this set of experiments, the selected three benchmarks from ISCAS-85 suite, in different structures and functions, are a 16-bit error detector/corrector (C1908), a 9-bit ALU (C5315) and a 16x16 multiplier (C6228).
+One large circuit used from EPFL benchmark suite is an arithmetic function for log2 calculation.
+The statistics of benchmarks are summarised in Table~\ref{table:benchmarks}.
+The reason that we only use combinational circuits is all large squential circuits are built from basic combinational blocks, and the optimisation of a sequential circuit will eventually collapse into the optimisation of its combinational parts~\cite{amaru2015epfl}.
+In addition, although most gate-sizing related research optimises sequential circuits, they still only manipulate on combinational components~\cite{flach2014effective}\cite{hu2012sensitivity,sharma2019lagrangian,fatemi2019enhancing}.

-In the previous experiment using the reduced library it was possible to efficiently explore the feasible design space starting from a single seed pushed to the timing limit of what the standard tools can achieve.
-This is no longer sufficient in this case, where the use of the full library causes a dramatic increase in both complexity of the design space and the behaviour of the greedy optimisation algorithms built into the standard flow.
-For this reason three different seeds are used here, which are obtained from running synthesis and implementation under three different timing constraints for each benchmark: the first is the most tight constraint that can just be met, resulting in a solution with the best delay.
+The proposed MOEDA flow can handle the drive strength optimisation for all types of cells available from the TSMC TCBN65LP library.
+Three different seeds are used here to initialise the MOEDA algorithm, which are obtained from running synthesis and implementation under three different timing constraints for each benchmark: the first (named $a$ later) is the tightest constraint that can just be met, resulting in a solution with the best delay.
 In the second case, the timing constraint is relaxed so that it can be easily met, allowing the standard flow room to optimise for power and area.
 The third timing constraint is chosen in the middle of the first and second.
-The three different solutions obtained from the standard flow when applying these constraints will be used as seeds for three independent runs of the MOEDA flow.
+The three different solutions obtained will be used as seeds to perform three independent runs of the MOEDA flow.
+This aims to investigate how the synthesis tool optimises solutions in trading off PPA metrics when setting different timing goals, and how the MOEDA flow further compensates these tool-generated solutions.